In Him Ministries:

 Hebrews 7:12 says, “For when there is a change in the priesthood, there is necessarily a change in the law as well.”

-The Law that ended included the Ten Commandments.
+The Law that came to an end included the Ten Commandments.

 One of the most distinguishing features of the ‘Ten Words’ is that they are referred to as the actual covenant itself.
 The Ten Commandments are the only laws referred to as “the covenant” (Exod.
 34:28; Deut.
 4:13).
 So when the New Testament says the Old Covenant is obsolete, it is saying every law contained in the covenant is obsolete, including the Ten Commandments.